ROBERT SIEGEL, Host:

 HAMILTON: Gioia says the coalition wants concussion laws to include provisions for easing injured students back into the classroom.
 But for the laws to work, athletes who take a blow to the head need a proper evaluation.
 Jim Whitehead of the American College of Sports Medicine says that means involving a medical professional with the right expertise.

-Mr. JIM WHITEHEAD (American College of Sports Medicine): You don't want coaches making medical decisions.
+JIM WHITEHEAD: You don't want coaches making medical decisions.
 Sorry, they didn't go to school for that.
 That isn't their core competency.
 So you want to take any of those things out of the hands of people who really aren't qualified to make those judgments and put it in the hands of professionals who are.

 HAMILTON: Whitehead says what coaches should do is learn the subtle signs that could mean a concussion.